 This graph displays the spot price for West Texas Intermediate and Brent crudes between 1990 and 2014.
 In 2013, the average spot price for West Texas Intermediate crude oil came to just under 98 U.S. dollars per barrel.

 Crude oil spot prices

 Economic theory has it that prices are a key element to adjust supply and demand, but political frameworks appear to be the crucial factor in this case.
-The WTI price trend will likely be affected by the quality of pipeline infrastructure between the US Gulf and the nation’s oil-trading hub at Cushing, as well as political trends in other oil producing regions.
-With U.S. shale gas production on the rise, and with Russia accounting for approximately 13 percent of the world’s oil production volume, oil prices may just continue their rollercoaster ride through 2014 and well into 2015.
-At an estimated 66.15 U.S. dollars, one barrel of WTI crude is expected to fall to the lowest November level since 2009.
-In October 2014, the price for a barrel of Brent stood at around 87.4 U.S. dollars, and the price for the OPEC basket grades stood at a little over 85 U.S. dollars.
+The WTI price trend will likely be affected by the quality of pipeline infrastructure between the U.S. Gulf and the nation’s oil-trading hub at Cushing, as well as political trends in other oil producing regions.
+With U.S. shale gas production on the rise, and with Russia accounting for approximately 13 percent of the world’s oil production volume, oil prices may just continue their rollercoaster ride through 2015.
+At an estimated 50.58 U.S. dollars, one barrel of WTI crude fell to the lowest February level since 2009.
+In February 2015, the price for a barrel of Brent stood at around 58.1 U.S. dollars, and the price for the OPEC basket grades stood at a little over 54 U.S. dollars.